helenahagman/the-personal-trainer-project/README.md

 <h4>Special note</h4>
 <a>This project is not nearly done, I have reached out to student care about the possibility for an extension but as of this moment I have not received a reply.
 The app looked good befor the final deployment to heroku and the live app looks horrible.
-As my time just ran out I have no possibility to update the code or continue with the error handling. </a>
+As my time just ran out I have no possibility to update the code or continue with the error handling.
+Please also note that the readme is not fully done and comments for acknowledgement of code used and images is not complete entirely.</a>